bgwarcompany/bgwarcompany/docs/source/riders_surcoat.rst

    :figclass: align-center
    :align: center
    :scale: 60 %
+   Diagram of the (left) stripe panel of the rider's surcoat

 1. Cut a left panel in white linen for the front and one for the back (2 panels, both left side).
 2. Serge or zigzag the edges